thelo-gaultier/docker-workshop-installation/2-docker-concept/README.md

 $ docker ps
 CONTAINER ID IMAGE           COMMAND         CREATED       STATUS       PORTS                   NAMES 6e88f42d3d85 training/webapp "python app.py" 3 minutes ago Up 3 minutes 0.0.0.0:32768->5000/tcp determined_torvalds
+```
 The PORTS column contains the mapped ports.
+By default the training/webapp container has the port 5000 open (the default Python Flask port).
-In our case, Docker has exposed port 5000 (the default Python Flask port) on port 32768 (can be different in your case).
+In our case, Docker has exposed port 5000 on port 32768 (can be different in your case).

-```
+Hence if you want to reach the application running inside the container, you will have to send a request on port 32768 instead of 5000.

+By doing this, we can run several instance of the same container on the same host.

 * Step 3 The docker port command shows the exposed port.
 We will use the container name (determined_torvalds in the example above, it can be different in your case):